imixs/imixs-workflow/src/site/markdown/webtools/fileupload.md

 ### File Size
-The AjaxFileUploadServlet is a Multipart-Servlet 3.0.
-It is used by the imixsFileUplad widget.
+The AjaxFileUploadServlet is derived from the Multipart-Servlet 3.0 and used by the *i:imixsFileUpload* widget.
 The widget is using a jQuery component to handle the upload of multiple files and supports drag & drop functionality.
-The servlet is configurered with a max file size to 10MB, and a max request size of 50MB.
+The servlet is configured with a max file size to 10MB, and a max request size of 50MB.

 These settings can be overwritten with the following web.xml settings: